Reading the Tarot Cards

 Article by Craig Hamilton-Parker.
 At first glance tarot reading seems hard to understand but it is quite easy to get started and learn how to read the tarot cards for yourself.
 Unfortunately few Tarot books explain it simply.
-They overload the novice with too much information: astrology, psychology, symbolism, numerology, Quabala etc. But the cards were first designed when most of the population were illiterate.
+They overload the novice with too much information: astrology, psychology, symbolism, numerology and so on.
+But the cards were first designed when most of the population were illiterate.

-Jane explains how to read the tarot cards and give psychic readings for yourself.
+Jane explains how to read the tarot cards.

 And this is how I’ll teach you to work: with Traditional Tarot Card Meanings but also Intuitive Tarot Card Meanings.
-You can read about the detailed meanings of Tarot Cards at your leisure once you know these basics.
+You can read about the detailed meanings of the cards at your leisure once you know these basics.
 So let’s get started so that you can easily learn how to read the tarot for yourself and then for other.

 WHY ORACLES WORK